A History of Wandsworth Common

 This must be "Nightingale Cottage", seen here on an Ordnance Survey map of 1868:

 Nightingale Lane — Nightingale Cottage — the "green lane" to Fernside and beyond.
-Although Fernside and neighbouring houses are on the very edge of Wandsworth Common, they are in Streatham (not Battersea) parish.
+Although Fernside and neighbouring houses are on the very edge of Wandsworth Common, the houses (and Drive) are in Streatham (not Battersea) parish.

 Wandsworth Common Station opened nearby in 1869.